pierrefayek2016-png/UART_project/README.md

 ### Edge Detector (`edge_detector.v`)

-This simple module detects the falling edge of the `rx_in` line, which marks the start bit of a UART frame.
-It generates a single-cycle pulse on the `start` signal.
+**Logic Description:** This simple sequential module is a state machine with two states (`HIGH` and `LOW`).
+It continuously monitors the `rx_in` signal.
+When it detects a falling edge (a transition from high to low), it means a potential start bit has arrived.
+Upon detecting this transition, it generates a single-cycle pulse on the `start` output signal.
+This pulse is then used by the FSM to begin the reception sequence.

 ```verilog
 module edge_detector (